fioprotocol/fips/fip-6.md

 ## Specification
 ### Overview
 #### What is locked?
-When the lock action is executed, the target account (hashed from provided Public Key) is subject to the lock, but only for the specified amount, meaning an account can have both locked and unlocked tokens.
-If lock action is targetting a different account then the signing actor, a transfer for the amount being locked is required, meaning User A cannot lock tokens in account of User B, but User A can send User B locked tokens.
+When the lock action is executed, the target account (hashed from provided FIO Public Key) is subject to the lock, but only for the specified amount, meaning an account can have both locked and unlocked tokens.
+If lock action is targetting a different account then the signing actor, that account must not exist and will be created and funds will be transferred to that account.
 #### What variables defne a lock?
 To allow for most flexibility when tokens are locked the following variables define the type of lock:
 * **Votable** - when set to 1, 100% of tokens can be voted, even when locked.